VkumarStack/CS_118_Notes/Chapter 2.md

 	- The client can also state the dependency of messages (on other messages) so that these dependencies are accounted when the server sends frames
 - HTTP/2 also implements *server push*, where a server can send *multiple* responses for a single client request (without needing to wait for the client to send multiple other requests)
 - HTTP/3 is currently being discussed, with the intention to replace the underlying transport layer protocol with UDP rather than TCP
+	- The goal is also to add security, per-object error- and congestion-control
 ## Electronic Mail in the Internet
 - Email makes use of the **Simple Mail Transfer Protocol (SMTP)**
 	- **User agents** (such as Outlook, Gmail, etc.) allow users to read, reply to, forward, and send messages to the **mail server**, which are placed in the server's outgoing mail queue to be sent *directly* to another mail server - from which the recipient user retrieves the message from their corresponding mailbox